Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 Waldegrave School

-A mainstream state school for girls aged from 11 to 18in Twickenham, Richmond upon Thames
+- A mainstream state school for girls aged from 11 to 18in Twickenham, Richmond upon Thames

 Waldegrave was appointed as one of the first 100 Teaching Schools in the country in 2011.
 It was converted to an academy 2012 and opened a co-educational sixth form in 2014.

-Known for its very approachable head and excellent teachers, students thrive in science subjects.
+Known for its very approachable headmaster and excellent teachers, students thrive in science subjects.
 In 2016, 85% of students achieved more than 5 A*-C grades including maths and English at GCSE and 51% of grades were A*/A.

 The first set of A level results this year saw 75% of grades at A*-B. Students have secured very good offers from Oxbridge and other Russell Group universities.